Trait Driven HERO

 use it offensively if she has to

-It should be evident at this point how you would go about spending points to make
+And....it is hopefully evident at this point how Bob might go about spending points to make

 this character.
 (Example: